 Bean There Coffee Shop

-A new addition to Smithdown, this Coffee shop has a loads to offer drinks wise and is a lovely place to unwind with friends or get some work done as in true coffee shop style there’s plenty of charging points for your devices so you could quite easily spend the day here.
+A relatively new addition to Smithdown, this Coffee shop has a loads to offer drinks wise and is a lovely place to unwind with friends or get some work done as in true coffee shop style there’s plenty of charging points for your devices so you could quite easily spend the day here.

 Portland Street 358